sriyasrini23/calculator-behavior/addition.md

   Given I have two numbers to sum

-  When I enter "number1" followed by "+" and "number_2"
+  When I enter "first-number" followed by "+" and "second-number"

   Then "sum" is result